By George Otte and Rebecca Williams Mlynarczyk

 4. Research (210K)

 George Otte is a member of the doctoral faculty at the CUNY Graduate Center in the PhD Programs in English, Urban Education, and Interactive Technology and Pedagogy.
 He served as coeditor of the Journal of Basic Writing from 1996 to 2002.
 He is the coauthor with Nondita Mason of Writers' Roles: Enactments of the Process (Harcourt, 1994) and, with Linda Palumbo, of Casts of Thought: Writing In and Against Tradition (Macmillan, 1990).
 Rebecca Williams Mlynarczyk has taught basic writing at the City University of New York since 1974.
 She is currently Professor of English at the CUNY Graduate Center and Kingsborough Community College, where she codirects the ESL program.
 She is the author of Conversations of the Mind: The Uses of Journal Writing for Second-Language Learners (Erlbaum) and the coauthor, with Steven Haber, of In Our Own Words: Student Writers at Work (Cambridge).
 She has served as coeditor of the Journal of Basic Writing since 2003.

 Series Editor: Charles Bazerman, University of California, Santa Barbara

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at Parlor Press.

 Copyright © 2010 by Parlor Press and the WAC Clearinghouse.
 256 pages, with resources, works cited, and index.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print from Parlor Press online, or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.